 |Gives you all the interior specs of the Long Range with all the benefits of the Performance||The Performance is marginally heavier than the Long Range trim|

-Tesla Model Y Long Range vs Performance: Which Version Is Superior?
+Model Y Long Range vs. Performance: Which Version Is Superior?

-Even with these details, the Long Range vs Performance debate is still a tough call.
+Even with these details, the Long Range vs. Performance debate is still a tough call.
 How can you possibly pick between two solid and dependable trims for an equally solid and dependable EV?
 Both are bestsellers, have a similar interior, and came out the same day.
-Sure, the Performance trim has the higher top speed and faster acceleration.
-Not to mention, the Performance trim has the larger horsepower.
+Sure, the Performance trim has a higher top speed and faster acceleration.
+Not to mention, the Performance trim has more horsepower.
 But, when all is said and done, the Long Range offers several features that are just flat-out better.
-Better range, cheaper price, more seating, smaller tires, lighter overall weight.
+Better range, cheaper price, more seating, smaller tires, and lighter overall weight.
 Ultimately, you just have to hand it to the Long Range Model Y.